Important

 Browser limitations (Apple Safari and Microsoft Internet Explorer only)

-If an error is not thrown, it will not have a stack trace.
-If you want the newrelic.noticeError
+If an error is caught and re-thrown, it will not have a stack trace.
+For these cases, if you want the newrelic.noticeError

-API to report a stack trace with all browser types, you must manually throw and then catch the error before you pass it to the API.
+API to report a stack trace for all browser types, you must pass it to the API in the catch